27 Popular Foods in Argentina You Have to Try

 Also, why stop there?

-Argentines go all in with the milanesa, treating it basically as a pizza crust.
+Argentines go all out with the milanesa, treating it basically as a pizza crust.
 You can get milanesa napolitana with a tomato sauce, ham, and cheese melted on top.

 Yerba mate may not be a food but it’s a vital part of the culture and Argentina food tradition.